Sign in

 Table 4.1 Competency codes and profiles

-incentives and motivation, and evaluating outcomes.
+LLeader.
+Decision-making, delegating, overseeing other activities, providing incentives and motivation, and evaluating outcomes

-techniques, the documentation of procedures, consulting on processes, work analysis, and continual improvement.
+MMethods and techniques expert.
+Designing and implementing work techniques, documenting procedures, consulting on processes, work analysis, and continual improvement

 The competence profile for each role is formed of one or more competence codes shown in Table 4.1, arranged in order of importance.
 For example, ‘MC’ means ‘main competency: methods and techniques expert, secondary competency: coordinator/communicator’.
 Examples of competency profiles for various roles are provided in Table 4.2.

-Process activityResponsible role(s)Competency profileSpecific skills
+ActivityResponsible role(s)Competency profileSpecific skills

-Process: Management of service level agreements
+Management of service level agreements

-Definition of customer requirementsService owner
+Definition of customer requirementsCustomer

 Relationship manager